ozgunozankilic/Web-scraping-tutorial/README.md

 # Web scraping tutorial

-This is a short tutorial I created for our research group in the past.
+This is the code I wrote and used during a short tutorial I created for our research group in the past.
+It mainly uses Python and Selenium.
 The code may not work now as websites commonly change their page structures.
-Note that this tutorial is created for educational purposes, and web scraping should be handled carefully.
+Note that this is for educational purposes only, and web scraping should be handled carefully.

+There are two notebooks:
+*   web_scraping_basics.ipynb: Some basics are explained and applied using an actual real estate website.
+*   google_automation.ipynb: Scraping information from Google snippets is explained.